AmmanVMS/pix.toot.wales/README.md

 Once you have installed any of the apps and you open them, you will need this information to log in and post photos:

-- Instance: `pix.toot.wales`
+1. Instance: `pix.toot.wales`
-- Username: `ammanvms`@outlook.com
+2. Username: `ammanvms`@outlook.com
-- Password: You can get the password from the Firefox or from Nicco.
+    Password: You can get the password from the Firefox or from Nicco.
+3. Click on `Authorize`.

 ## Embedding the Live Feed